-This fresh Germanic blood from Vladimir the Great came from the same gene pool that would produce Catherine the Great in Russia.
 Their Caucasian blood mingled well with the Caucasian appearance of the Emishi.

 Fujiwara no Tsunekiyo was a Japanese, who was a member of the martial Hidesato branch of the Fujiwaras.
 He would become the father of Fujiwara no Kiyohira, the founder of the Northern Fujiwara dynasty in Japan.
 Tsunekiyo came from the Watari District in now southern Miyagi Prefecture.
 He served as military bureaucrat at Fort Taga in modern day Tagajo, Miyagi Prefecture.